 The Company's objectives in managing capital are to safeguard its ability to operate as a going concern while pursuing exploration and development of its assets.
-The Company defines capital as the Company's shareholders equity excluding contributed surplus, of \$35,793,789 at March 31, 2016 (June

-30, 2015 - \$23,667,847), The Company sets the amount of capital in proportion to risk and corporate growth objectives.
+The Company defines capital as the Company's shareholders equity excluding contributed surplus, of \$44,482,529 at June 30, 2016 (June 30, 2015 - \$23,667,847), The Company sets the amount of capital in proportion to risk and corporate growth objectives.
 The Company manages its capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
-The Company is not subject to any externally imposed capital requirements other than those disclosed in Note 1 of the Company's annual consolidated financial statements.
-The Company does not expect to enter into any debt financing at this time.
-The Board of Directors does not establish a quantitative return on capital criteria for management; but rather promotes year over year exploration and development growth.
+The Company is not subject to any externally imposed capital requirements.